mit-quest/cloud-notes/README.md

 ---

+### Notes

+**__LOCAL__**: Any changes you make in the locally running container should be reflected on the local machine.
+You can also add more files to the workspace without the need to restart the container and the server should reflect those changes.
+Use this feature to ensure the container is capable of running th application before running the deploy.sh script to run the service in the cloud.

-> **__NOTE__**: Getting the login key on from the server currently requires accessing the remote
-> URL and then reading through the console output to find a string that indicates what the
-> login token is.
-The token will appear in the following form
+**__REMOTE__**: Getting the login key on from the server currently requires accessing the remote URL and then reading through the console output to find a string that indicates what the ogin token is.
+The token will appear in the following form `:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
-> `:8888/?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`